 Air pollution is harmful to the environment and our bodies: There’s the risk of respiratory diseases, fatigue and headaches, anxiety, cardiovascular damage, harm to reproductive organs, damage to the liver, spleen, blood and even the nervous system, according to Active Sustainability.

-A recent study published in the medical journal JAMA found that long-term exposure to air pollution can lead to emphysema, a chronic lung condition most often linked to smoking.
+Similarly, another study published in the medical journal JAMA found that long-term exposure to air pollution can lead to emphysema, a chronic lung condition most often linked to smoking.
 Exposure to air pollution — especially ground-level ozone — is like smoking a pack of cigarettes every day for decades.

 "The increase in emphysema we observed was relatively large, similar to the lung damage caused by 29 pack-years of smoking and 3 years of aging," said senior author R. Graham Barr, M.D., professor of medicine and epidemiology at Columbia University Irving Medical Center, in a statement.
 One pack-year means smoking a pack of cigarettes a day for a year.